ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 ## 6. Add `delete` event
 Finally, we need to fire an event (`delete`), when the user clicks on the `decline` icon.
-This way, the application can listen for the event and react accordingly.
+The idea is to allow the application to listen for the event and react accordingly.

 - **`Token.ts`**